FlippingFlips/pingod-addons/docs/content/getting-started/logging.md

 ![image](../../images/basicgame-userdata-sublime.jpg)

-The image has the users game directory open with Sublime Text.
+The image above has the users game directory open with Sublime Text.

+---
+SublimeText - Game Data Folder
+---

 The steps to add this directory and save project: